matestack/matestack-ui-core/docs/concepts/component.md

 </div>
 ```

-The prepare method comes in handy if you want to read from the database or want to modify content before displaying it!
+The prepare method comes in handy to read from the database or to modify content before displaying it!

 ### Request Access

-A component can also access request informations, e.g. by reading the `@url_params`.
-We do this in our component defined below:
+A component can also access request information, e.g. by reading the `@url_params`.
+Do this in the component defined below:

 ```ruby
 class Static::Cell::Component < Component::Cell::Static